rohitbnrj2/Corr-match/README.md

-# Corr Match
+# SPAD Investigations

-A Python package for finding correspondences between Single-Photon Lidar frames.
+A Python package for finding SPAD research gaps, essentially optimized for investigations.

 ## Description

-This project focuses on developing algorithms and tools for establishing correspondences between frames captured by Single-Photon Lidar systems.
-This is useful for applications in computer vision, 3D reconstruction, and autonomous systems.
+This package focuses on simulating SPAD images, testing Correspondence with SIFT, Inpainting SPAD binary frames with diffusion.

 ## Installation